JosephFNeubert/Academic-Archive/README.md

 # CS-225: Computer Science II
 The class directly after CS-125, and this time we coded in C++.
 This class includes more advanced concepts such as object-oriented programming (OOP), and it includes a team project where my partner and I programmed a casino game (project is located in a separate repository).

+# CS-315: Data Structures and Algorithms
+This class introduced us to ideas of time complexity and a variety of data structures that we experimented with in C. Various demonstrations and examples of ideas learned from data structures and algorithms are included.
+(WIP)

+#